Folkestad Chapel: History

 The building was constructed in 1913 by the builder Gerhard Folkestad.
 It was originally used as a prayer house as it was not originally consecrated for church use.
 In 1940 the building was enlarged and redesigned into a full chapel.
 The old building was remodeled to be the nave and a new choir was built to give it a long church design.
 The new building was designed to seat about 200 people.
 It was consecrated for church use on 4 September 1940 by Bishop Andreas Fleischer.
 During World War II, the occupying German military occupied the building, but some people in the village were able to salvage some of the interior furniture and items and save them from damage before the Germans took over.
 After the war, much of the chapel needed to be restored before it could be used once again.
 In 1983, a large new church porch and tower were built as well as some other rooms.
-Prior to 1991, this chapel was part of the Askvoll municipality (and parish).
-After a municipal border change, the chapel is now part of Fjaler.
+Prior to 1991, this chapel was part of Askvoll Municipality (and the Askvoll parish).
+After a municipal border change, the chapel is now part of Fjaler Municipality.